kyoro1/image_analysis_with_automl_in_azure/README.md

     - **`az` cli**[^1] in [00. provisioning](00.%20provisioning.ipynb)
         - You can find `az login` or `az login --use-device-code` with your preference.
     - **Managed identity** in [10.
 AML-pipeline_train](10.%20AML_pipeline_train.ipynb)
-        - As usual authentication concept, you need two steps: `populate managed ID`, and `give access right to the populated ID`.
+        - As usual authentication concept, you need three steps: `populate managed ID`, `give access right to the populated ID`, and `retrieve AML workspace with the ID`
         - `Populate managed ID`:
             - In the sample impelementation, you set up as an argument `identity_type` in the method `AmlCompute.provisioning_configuration` in [10.
 AML_pipeline_train](./10.%20AML_pipeline_train.ipynb):